 - Content marketing & SEO optimization: inbound links and referring domains to a website, search visibility, natural links vs. unnatural links, dofollow vs. nofollow links pointing to a domain, volume of keywords ranking in top positions.

 What NOT to Track

 The KPIs that you shouldn’t track are those that don’t matter, called vanity metrics.
-These metrics don’t bring value to any marketer’s strategy.
+These metrics don’t bring value to any marketer’s strategy (talking of which, here are some cool ecommerce marketing strategies to check out for 2022).
 It doesn’t help your business to grow or achieve the goals you’ve set.
 You can keep track of them if you want to, but they are not important.

 It is important to stick to action-based metrics, long-term marketing metrics, and KPIs, otherwise, you’re wasting your time.
 And in this case, time is money, so you’ll lose money, too.